Rhinoplasty Perth

 What is rhinoplasty?

-Rhinoplasty is a facial plastic surgery procedure that focuses on improving the appearance (and function) of your nose.
-This procedure makes it possible to adjust the shape, size, and profile of the nose
+Rhinoplasty is a surgical procedure aimed at improving both the appearance and function of the nose.
+It involves making adjustments to the shape, size, and profile of the nose based on individual needs and clinical assessment:

-• Reshaping the nose tip to correct issues such as overprojection, underprojection, tension, or bulbousness
+• Nose tip reshaping: Correcting concerns such as overprojection, underprojection, or bulbousness of the nasal tip.

-• Modifying the size of the nostrils to achieve a balanced width
+• Nostril modification: Adjusting the size of the nostrils to achieve a more balanced appearance.

 Dr Jeremy Rawlins, Specialist Rhinoplasty Surgeon Perth